lmouline/awesome-software-language-engineering/README.md

 This is a collection of software language engineering (SLE) tools, frameworks and books.
 Pull requests are very welcome!

+## Acknowledgments

+This work is a fork of the https://github.com/mre/awesome-static-analysis project.

 ## Deployment